MicrosoftDocs/windows-iotcore-docs/windows-iotcore/manufacturing-guide/Customize-Image/CreateProvisioningPackage.md

 ## Create WCD Project for a Provisioning Package
 In order to create a provisioning package for your device, we need to create a project in **Windows Configuration Designer**.
 Once we have this project, we can specify the configuration customizations we want included in our FFU image.

-1. From your Technician PC, run **Windows Imaging and Configuration Designer**.
+1. From your IoT Core imaging PC(Technician PC), run **Windows Imaging and Configuration Designer**.
 2. Create a new project by clicking **File > New Project**.
 For our example, we created a project called *TestProvPackage*.
 3. Select **Provisioning Package** and click **Next**.
 4. On the **Choose which settings to view and configure** page, select **Windows 10 IoT Core**.
 Click **Next**.